 Ole Gunnar Solskjær

 His career with the English club was plagued by injury, but he still enjoyed numerous successes including numerous Premier League, Champions League, and FA Cup titles.
-Ole Gunnar is currently the manager of Molde FK, a football team in the Norwegian Premier League.
+Ole Gunnar is currently the manager of Manchester United in the English Premier League.

 Less than a decade later Solberg started catching the eyes of the world rally cross teams and began competing professionally in 1998.
 Since then he has one numerous world championships and other events.
 Solberg continues to race professionally to this day.